eoinkelly/notes/databases/postgresql/types.md

 You can create new types with `CREATE TYPE ..` - `man CREATE_TYPE`

     QUESTION: how do I use a "type input function"
-QUESTION: how do i do explicit casts?
-QUESTION: when to use the serial types and when to use a sequence?
-QUESTION: what types does rails map to (make a table for rails4 and 5)